ZedThree/clang-tidy-review/README.md

     - uses: ZedThree/clang-tidy-review@v0.12.0
       id: review

+    # Uploads an artefact containing clang_fixes.json
+    - uses: ZedThree/clang-tidy-review/upload@v0.12.0
+      id: upload-review

     # If there are any comments, fail the check
     - if: steps.review.outputs.total_comments > 0
       run: exit 1
 ```

+The `ZedThree/clang-tidy-review/upload` Action is optional (unless using the
+split workflow, see below), and will upload some of the output files as workflow
+artefacts.
+These are useful when there are more comments than can be posted, as
+well as for applying fixes locally.

 ## Limitations